 As in all airports, a spot of retail therapy can be a great way to kill some time before a flight.

-There are lots of great souvenirs to choose from in the various outlets at Keflavik.
-From that bottle of Brennivín you fancied, to that puffin toy you forgot to pick up for your niece.
+There are many great souvenirs to choose from in the various outlets at Keflavik.
+From that bottle of Brennivin you fancied, to that puffin toy you forgot to pick up for your niece.
 Snapping up last-minute holiday gifts is a mainstay of duty-free shopping before your final leg home.